TrevorBuchanan/AgAIDResearch/README.md

 unused (ineffective) strategy of training on weak sets
 * 07/12/2024 - Fix best yield being shown to screen and their dates, add rmse units and description, begin working on image processing
-* 07/15/2024 - Search for explanations for irregularities in VI to yield, make dates more readable in graphs
+* 07/15/2024 - Search for explanations for irregularities in VI to yield, make dates more readable in graphs, further advancements to CNN

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/